 Heroin Chemical Structure and Metabolism

 Heroin is front and center in the national spotlight for the wrong reasons.
-Heroin, which is an opioid that’s highly addictive and frequently deadly, is part of what’s called the opioid epidemic.
+Heroin, which is an opioid that’s highly addictive and deadly, contributes to what’s called the opioid epidemic.
 It seems like every day there are stories in the national news about people overdosing on heroin, often in their cars, in front of their children or the middle of the street.

 Like prescription narcotics, when someone uses heroin, it binds to certain receptors in their brain and central nervous system, which are the opioid receptors.
-When a substance binds to the opioid receptors, it triggers dopamine to be released into the brain at an artificially high level, and it also stimulates reward pathways in the brain.
+When a substance binds to the opioid receptors, it triggers a release of dopamine in the brain at an artificially high level, and it also stimulates reward pathways in the brain.

-The primary metabolites of the heroin chemical structure include 6-MAM, morphine, morphine-3-glucuronide, and morphine-6-glucuronide.
-The heroin chemical structure shows that it’s a semi-synthetic opioid, and along with the chemical name diamorphine, another chemical name for it is diacetylmorphine.
+The primary metabolites of the heroin chemical structure include 6-monoacetylmorphine, morphine, morphine-3-glucuronide, and morphine-6-glucuronide.
+Heroin is a semi-synthetic opioid, meaning that it is partially derived from the opium poppy, but altered in a laboratory.

 The heroin chemical structure is similar in many ways to morphine and 6-acetyl morphine.